 Confirming the fixture for next weekend

 If you are the home side, it is a good idea to start making contact with your opponents and the referee in order to assist with their own preparations for the week.
-This confirmation should be made verbally so that you can be satisfied that the communication has reached the person.
-Text messages do not always reach their destination.
+This confirmation should be made verbally where possible so that you can be satisfied that the communication has reached the person and been understook.
+Please ensure, whichever means you use to make contact, you receive an acknowledgement from your opposition and referee that they have received your message.

 You should confirm the match location, any parking restrictions, kick-off time, colours of both your outfield and goalkeeper jerseys along with footwear requirements if using an artificial surface (3G etc).

-If you are unable to reach either of these, you must leave a voice message (if available) and ring back on Tuesday.
+If you are unable to reach either of these, you must leave a voice or text message and re-attempt contact on Tuesday if they have not responded.
 If the referee says that they are unable to take the fixture, it is imperative that you ring the Referees Secretary as soon as possible so they can be made aware of the situation and arrange a replacement should one be available.

 Submit your result e-card for the weekend just past

-If you have played a league or league cup competition fixture over the weekend, you will be able to submit your e-card from midnight Monday.
+If you have played a league or league cup competition fixture over the weekend, you will be able to submit your e-card as soon as the result from your match appears on the website.

 Upon submitting your e-card, you should receive an e-mail notification confirming that the e-card has been processed successfully.
 If you do not receive this, please contact the Registrations Secretary.